 If you’re interested in learning more about Leo Tolstoy, and the intricacies of his writing style, you’re in luck.
 In this blog post, we’ll be giving some careful consideration to Tolstoy’s style and process to try and uncover what makes this Russian writer so remarkable.

 In the 1870s, Count Lev Nikolayevich Tolstoy (1828 - 1910) experienced a profound moral crisis.
 During the writing of Anna Karenina, he went through a personal metamorphosis from sensualist to ascetic.
 This had a dramatic effect on his literary output, and the books that follow it are of a different tone, and more didactic.
 In these later works, Tolstoy developed a radical anarcho-pacifist Christian philosophy.
 Ultimately, this resulted in his excommunication from the Russian Orthodox Church in 1901.

 Writing Anna Karenina required many drafts over four years, and evolved from a rather superficial treatment of a ‘fallen woman’ to a more nuanced and sympathetic evocation of Anna, the literary heroine.

-For this method ideally you need a sounding board – an agent or ambitious and serious writing friends to tell you - no, you’re not there yet, go further.
+For this method ideally you need a sounding board – an agent or ambitious and serious writing friends to tell you: no, you’re not there yet, go further.

-Our course allows for both methods.
-Yes, you are guided to write a first draft in ninety days, but the principle of our method is to make you work the way a working author really and truly works as the basis for success.
+Our Ninety Day Novel Class allows for both methods.
+Yes, you are guided to finish a first draft in ninety days, but the principle of our method is to make you work the way a working author really and truly works as the basis for success.

-"The best novel ever written." —William Faulkner.
+The best novel ever written.